 There are 3 tips that can help improve your accuracy when looking for these features:

 - Once you have identified a drop off, switch from wide to narrow beam scanning, and then scan that area again.
 This should give you a more exact profile of the contour change, and will also ensure you avoid any ‘dead zones’ in your scanning.

-- You can use bathymetric mapping rather than scanning functions.
-With Deeper, you can create bathymetric maps – these are colour-coded underwater contour maps – in Boat Mode (3.0, PRO, PRO+ and CHIRP+) and Offshore GPS Mode (PRO+ and CHIRP+).
+- With Deeper, you can create bathymetric maps – these are colour-coded underwater contour maps – in Boat Mode (3.0, PRO, PRO+, PRO+ 2, CHIRP+ and CHIRP+ 2 models) and Offshore GPS Mode (PRO+, PRO+ 2, CHIRP+ and CHIRP+ 2 only).
 These maps will also show you drop offs and depth changes, and make it easier to return to the best spots again.

 - If you are fishing a large area, for example on your kayak, set a depth alarm to alert you when you enter your chosen depth range.
 This way, you can paddle over shallower water without having to check your fish finder, then slow down and start checking your display when the alarm sounds.